scds/text-analysis-1/or-prep.md

 Provided you left "Store blank rows" checked when importing the document, each blank - or null - row in the data represents a line break.
 Replace the null rows with a placeholder character that you can later use to replace with a new line.

-Create a facet - or grouping of rows with the same contents - that contains all of the null rows by going back to the dropdown menu, `Facet > Customized facets > Facet by null`.
+Create a facet - or grouping of rows with the same contents - that contains all of the null rows by going back to the dropdown menu, `Facet` > `Customized facets` > `Facet by null`.

 \[screenshot of facet]

 Filter the rows to show null values only by selecting "Include" from the facet menu next to "True" (i.e. those rows that contain null values).
 With the null values isolated, we can now perform a replace action to fill each blank row with a placeholder character.

 Hover over any of the rows and you will notice that an "Edit" message appears, allowing you to edit individual cells.
-In the cell that you edit, enter a placeholder character and select the "Apply to All Identical Cells" (`ctrl` / `cmd` + `Enter`) option to transform all null rows.
+In the cell that you edit, enter a placeholder character and select the "Apply to All Identical Cells" (`ctrl` / `cmd` + `enter`) option to transform all null rows.

 \[screenshot of edit row]

 Choose a placeholder character that does not exist anywhere else in the text, as you will be performing a find-and-replace action later to substitute a line break for the placeholder.
 We recommend using the HTML tag for paragraph, or `<p></p>`, which will preserve the paragraph structure without any additional actions if the text is output to HTML.
-Copy the code exactly as it is below:
+Copy the code exactly as it is below, and paste in the cell you are editing:

 `</p><p>`